 A traditional email marketing process consists of three phases: Pre-Send, In-Flight, and Monitoring.
-Deciding what campaign to run takes planning based on your company’s business objectives and how you perform against the competition.
+Understanding deliverability performance metrics across the email ecosystem is vital to maximizing the return on your email investment.

 - Inform your email campaign strategy with Everest’s Competitive Intelligence